Technische Universität Dresden Summer Research

 This research exchange is open to regular, full-time students in Schulich School of Engineering at UCalgary, who will have completed at least 2 full years (20 courses) at the post-secondary level by the time this program commences.
 Applicants must have a minimum cumulative GPA of 2.7 (B-), though no knowledge of German is required.
-Due to agreements and logistics, this program is restricted to Canadian citizens or permanent residents only.
+Due to agreements and logistics, this program is restricted to Canadian citizens only.

 Research-specific additional requirements (in addition to your application documents as specified in the guide):